BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

     \label{fig:top500-percentage-of-supercomputers-using-accelerators}
 \end{figure*}

-Figure~\ref{top500-percentage-of-supercomputers-using-accelerators} shows steady increase in the use of accelerators in supercomputers.
+Figure \ref{fig:top500-percentage-of-supercomputers-using-accelerators} shows steady increase in the use of accelerators in supercomputers.
 In 2013 11\% of systems in the TOP500 used accelerators, this increased by roughly 2\% per year.
 As of 2018 22\% of the TOP500 use accelerators.